Turfgrass Pathology Course (Online)

 - To the best of our knowledge, this course meets the continuing education requirements for 12.0 PDHs as outlined in Minnesota Statute 326.107.
 More information concerning continuing education for professionals is online.

 For content-related questions, please contact Eric Watkins at 612-624-7496 or email@example.com.
 For registration questions, please contact Zack McGough at 612-624-3492 or firstname.lastname@example.org.

 Additional information is also available on the CCE course web page.

-This course is offered through the College of Continuing Education at the University of Minnesota.
+This course is offered through the College of Continuing and Professional Studies at the University of Minnesota.